 Apps are also available for the iOS, macOS, Windows, Amazon Fire, Chromebook and Linux platforms.
 Browser extensions for the Firefox and Chrome platforms are also available, as is comprehensive router support.
 Up to 5 devices can connect simultaneously to the service on the same set of login credentials.

-The provider offers unlimited bandwidth via it’s 3,000+ high speed servers in 94 countries.
-They provide excellent access to all sorts of content around the globe, including Netflix, BBC iPlayer, Hulu, Amazon Prime Video and other popular streaming video services.
+The provider offers unlimited bandwidth via it’s 3,000+ high-speed servers in 94 countries.
+They provide excellent access to all sorts of content around the globe, including Netflix, BBC iPlayer, Hulu, Amazon Prime Video and other popular streaming services.

 Whether you’re using your cellular connection or a Wi-Fi hotspot, a fast connection is essential.
-ExpressVPN provided the fastest server download speeds in my latest speed tests.
-The provider offers optimal speeds that can easily handle HD video on your device, as well as online gaming and other online activities.
+ExpressVPN offers optimal speeds that can easily handle HD video on your device, as well as online gaming and other online activities.
 No data caps to be found.

 Connection protection is nothing to worry about, as ExpressVPN provides military-grade encryption, an automatic kill switch feature and the ability to automatically connect to a VPN server when connecting to untrusted Wi-Fi networks.
 A split-tunneling option allows you to pick and choose which apps will use the VPN tunnel.